 It was a disruptive time, but we were able to generate enough solar installation business in the rest of that year that the program was expanded to all 20 San Diego stores in 2002 and to Orange County and Los Angeles stores in 2003.
-(Home Depot’s in-store solar program now covers over a dozen states and hundreds of stores and is operated by SolarCity.)
+(Home Depot’s in-store solar program is now a $50 million business, covering over a dozen states and hundreds of stores and is operated by SunRun.)

 two of my solar co-workers and I learned that our employer planned to

 close down the operation so we asked Home Depot to let us take it over

 and they said yes.
 This is how my company Stellar Solar was born and within a

 year, we were responsible for customer leads from all 20 Home Depot stores in

 2007, Peter Meisen asked me to speak on behalf of GENI at a